 Food aside, if there’s something I love, it’s opera.
 I was pretty amazed when I saw various performances right outside the market.
 Here’s a vid 🙂

-There goes my time at this impressive supermarket.
+There goes my time at this impressive supermarket and my foodie guide of Toverhallerne food market.
 It opens between 10am – 7pm on weekdays ( 8pm on fridays ) and up till 5pm on Sundays.
 Copenhagen is quite expensive and Toverhallerne market is no different, albeit with relatively cheaper dishes.
 If you do get to visit Copenhagen, make sure you spend a few hours here.